marcusvieira88/react-frontend/README.md

-# Code Challenge
+# Introduction

-This app was built to respond to the code challenge.
+This app was built to pratice the React framework.

 ## Frameworks